 Individual therapy can be done at your convenience, and the pace can go however fast or slow you need it to be.
 Your therapist will work with you to figure out the best time to meet and also determine how long each of your sessions will be.

 You also receive one-on-one attention in individual therapy.
 Group therapy allows multiple people to speak up and discuss their feelings with others, but you may not be comfortable in this kind of environment.
 With the personal attention that individual therapy brings, you’ll find it easier to open up and be vulnerable.
-While group therapy is also effective for mental health services, it may not be for everyone.
+While group therapy is also effective for mental health services, certain treatment services may not work for everyone.

 Conflicts in life are never easy to deal with.
 However, personalized therapy can give you skills that will help you to face these conflicts head-on through several different techniques.
 These may involve meditation, mantras, and practicing confronting loved ones during sessions.
 Over time, your normally unhealthy reactions to situations will be replaced with better ones.